 - For a holiday costing £600, the policy would pay out £525 (versus £300).

 - For a holiday costing £1000, the policy would pay out £975 (versus £500).

 These stark differences in pay out illustrate why it is important to review limits when buying travel insurance.

-We have chosen to work with Explorer for several of our exclusive group offers, as we believe they offer a comprehensive and competitive, especially for long stay, skiing and backpacking policies (click the link to join the group).
+We have chosen to work with Explorer for several of our exclusive group offers, as we believe it offers a comprehensive and competitive, especially for long stay, skiing and backpacking policies (click the link to join the group).

-Explorer's policies are underwritten by SOLID - a Swedish insurer who have previously been praised for their no-nonsense approach to insurance.
-SOLID are an experienced travel insurance company and are behind a number of travel insurance brands in the UK including AllSafe and Insurefor.
+Explorer's policies are underwritten by SOLID, a Swedish insurer that has previously been praised for its no-nonsense approach to insurance.
+SOLID is an experienced travel insurance company and is behind a number of travel insurance brands in the UK including AllSafe and Insurefor.

 This article on Explorer Travel Insurance is part of a series of reviews we are featuring on different travel insurance companies and the policies they offer.